Bassem Marmar: Al-Arabi

 On 25 July 2020, after being involved with Ahed for 24 years as a player and as a manager, Marmar was hired as head coach of Kuwait Premier League club Al-Arabi.
 He became the first Lebanese manager to coach outside of Lebanon at professional level.
 Marmar reunited with former Ahed players Ahmad Al Saleh and Issah Yakubu.
 In Marmar's first game he helped Al-Arabi win 4–1 against Burgan on 10 September, in the quarter-finals of the 2019–20 Kuwait Crown Prince Cup.
 Marmar won the competition, after beating Kuwait SC 2–1 in the final on 21 September.
 After one draw and one defeat in his first two league games, Marmar was dismissed on 26 October.

 Return to Ahed

 On 19 January 2021, ahead of the second leg of the 2020–21 season, Ahed announced that Marmar had returned as head coach.
+Upon his return, Marmar helped Ahed lift the league title and the 2022 Lebanese Elite Cup.
 Ahed announced Marmar's resignation on 9 January 2023.
+As Ahed's manager Marmar had won four league titles, two FA Cups, two Super Cups and one Elite Cup, as well as the 2019 AFC Cup.

+Safa

+On 13 September 2023, Safa announced the appointment of Marmar as their new head coach, replacing Jan de Jonge who left for personal reasons.